Age of Criminal Responsibility Bill [HL]

 Groups Affected

-• Children aged 10-11: They would no longer be subject to criminal proceedings.
+Children aged 10-11: This group will be the most directly affected, as they will no longer be subject to criminal prosecution.

 Powered by nyModel